Title: Seeing back into the cosmos

-ZIP folder contains files for producing tactile graphics on 8.5 x 11-inch paper, portrait:
+ZIP folder contains files for producing tactile graphics on 8.5 x 11-inch paper, landscape:

 - PRNs for ViewPlus Columbia / Delta, APH PixBlaster, IRIE BrailleTrac / BrailleSheet;